 - Windows Server (2003, 2008, 2012, 2016) -> Windows Server [cmdb_ci_win_server]

-This is regardless of the hardware. e.g. a Laptop running Windows Server is a Server.
+This is regardless of the hardware, form-factor, or function. e.g. a Laptop running Windows Server is a Server.
 A VM running Windows 10 is a Computer.

 For the above to work, Discovery must have a Credential that is able to log into the host to find out the OS version/edition.